 - Narrate the world around you - Expose your child to language by describing the things you are doing in real time.
 Use varied and specific vocabulary.
 Observe the world around you and say things like, “Do you see the roses?
 Here are the sunflowers,” instead of just saying, “Look at the flowers.”

 Promoting language development in young children doesn’t have to be a complicated process.
 Just be present with your child and interact with them often.
-Make books and word exposure a priority and see how quickly your baby blooms into a thriving, communicative child!
+Make books and word exposure a priority and see how quickly your toddler blooms into a thriving, communicative child!